Robertson Publishing

 The Publishing Process

-Your publication doesn't have to be a large doorstop; it could be a small booklet with just a few pages.
+Your publication can be hundreds of pages or it could be a small booklet with just a few pages.
 There are many commercially successful authors that have produced nothing but booklets or small books their entire lives.
-Think
+Think Elizabeth Barrett Browning, or Antoine de Saint-Exupéry and you'll get the idea.
+But remember, it's what is inside the cover that counts.

 Every author has a vision or goal: